 There are a number of reasons why this might be the case.
 Here are some examples:

-- Some local authorities are only gradually rolling out the scheme which means that they will add ratings only when businesses are next inspected so more ratings will appear over time.
+• Some local authorities in England are still rolling out the scheme which means that they will add ratings only when businesses are next inspected so more ratings will appear over time.

 If you can’t find any information for a business you are interested in, you should contact the local authority responsible for inspecting that business.
-You can search here for the local authority by entering the postcode for the business.
+Find the contact details for the food safety team responsible for inspecting the business.